lastweek/lastweek.github.io/docs/notes/trace.md

 	|Sep 6, 2020| Add more eBPF|
 	|Jun 10, 2019| Initial version|

-Notes about on various from Linux kernel.
+Notes about on various tracers and profilers from the Linux kernel.
-Also link to my old notes about the profilers/tracers in LegoOS: [notes](http://lastweek.io/lego/kernel/profile/), and [profile points](http://lastweek.io/lego/kernel/profile_points/).
+Also links to some previous notes about the profilers/tracers in LegoOS: [notes](http://lastweek.io/lego/kernel/profile/), and [profile points](http://lastweek.io/lego/kernel/profile_points/).

 Under Linux development envionment, we have: